 Oh the joys of mdadm

 So I have time and time again either seen or heard about someone losing all their data.
 When asked, did you have a backup of your stuff.
-The answer is then a depressing no. Well I have way to many important photos, important documents, music, etc… that I am certainly not willing to just lose because of a hard drive failure.
+The answer is then a depressing no. Well I have way to many important photos, important documents, music, etc… that I am certainly not willing to just loose because of a hard drive failure.
 Roughly two years ago I decided I couldn’t take the stress of the possibility of me losing my wives pictures or my pictures.
 Pictures are the number one reason I wanted a secure backup.
 I looked into hardware raid and software raid.
 If I were to go hardware RAID the cards that I would be choosing from are in the $400 range.
 I simple could not afford that on top of the price of hard drives.
 So I researched a lot into software raid within ubuntu using mdadm.
 The cost would only be for the hard drives and also my time of learning how to get it up and running.
 I thought of ways to sell this idea to my wife because it was going to cost around $300 to get three 1TB hard drives.
 Doesn’t seem like much but at the time we were broke college students and I didn’t really see her saying ok to that price.
 Well I told her the idea of how I wanted to have a raid setup so we wouldn’t just lose everything from a stupid hard drive failure.
 Of course I married a frikin sweet chica because she was all for it.
 I was super excited because I was going to be buying not one, not two, but three 1TB hard drives.
 At that time the was a lot of space, even though I knew I would be losing one drive to parity bits.
 The price to pay for not being stressed out of losing data.